dustinAI/hyperNFTmarket/README.md

 If you have any questions or improvements, feel free to open an issue or pull request — your support means a lot.

+**Disclaimer:** This is experimental software.
+Use it at your own risk.
+While we have designed it to be secure, we are not liable for any loss of funds or assets.
+*   **Copyright:** The platform is a decentralized tool.
+Users are solely responsible for ensuring they have the legal rights to the content they mint and trade.
+We do not police content but will cooperate with lawful copyright takedown requests where technically feasible.
+*   **Dispute Resolution:** Due to the P2P nature of the marketplace, all transactions are final.
+There is no central authority to reverse transactions or resolve disputes.
+Please trade carefully and only with peers you trust.

 Thanks for checking it out!